Setting up GPS NEO 6 sensor with Raspberry PI and Node.js

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-To get start with we would need a Wi-Fi(or GSM) shield, which on raspberry is just an adapter.
+We would need a Wi-Fi(or GSM) shield, which on Raspberry is just an adapter.
 The second point was the MQTT protocol and the code maintainability.
-Whereas on arduino is just plain C, with Raspberry we have more options.
-One could argue that we can use the standard firmata to avoid using C, but just for clarity this wasn’t the crucial point.
+Whereas Arduino is just plain C, with Raspberry we have more options.
+One could argue that we can use the standard firmata to avoid using C, but just for clarity, this wasn’t the crucial point.
+After deciding which board to use the time was to gather the GPS.
+As you might have guessed the GPS NEO 6 was the chosen one (most of NEO6 comes with an external antenna, but here I used one with an internal antenna).
+In this post you will see the following:

 - Wiring up the components